JetBrains/amper/anton.makeev/QUESTIONS.md

 - Should the native targets have explicitly specified platform, or can we have 'current platform' as default?

+# Workpsace
+- How to define all modules in the workspace?
+Could the IDE or tool do it automatically?
+- Should we allow extracting parts of module.toml into additional files (e.g. module.dependencies.toml)
+- How Workspace vs project vs user-local settings are configured?
+  - How to configure repository urls, proxies etc. dependency-patches/overrides?
+  - How and which settings are inherited from workspace?
+  - Where is remote cache configured?

 # Dependencies

 - Is it OK for the IDE support that the presence of koltin-stdlib can only be determined on the runtime?